Awards

 2023 AKVMA Meritorious Award

-Dr. Nelson Priddy II (right)
+Dr. Nelson Priddy II (pictured right)

 The 2023 recipient of the AKVMA Meritorious Service award was Dr. Nelson Priddy.
 While practicing as a veterinary surgeon and fulltime dad, this doctor found time to serve on the AKVMA Board including being our AKVMA President then later having served as a member of the Board of Veterinary Medical Examiners.
 Even after his tenure on various veterinary boards ended, he has frequently found himself involved with veterinary outreach such as testifying on behalf of colleagues for legislative issues like the PDMP.
 His commitment to the profession never ended when his board position did.